soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 mapMaybe func maybeX = Nothing
 ```

 Check it yourself!
-It compiles!
+It compiles successfully!
 But unfortunately it does not
 satisfy the first law. `fmap id = id` means that
 `mapMaybe id (Just x) == Just x`, however from the definition we can
 clearly see that `mapMaybe id (Just x) == Nothing`.